pk.org: CS 419/Lecture Notes

 UTXO (Unspent Transaction Output)

 A spendable output that has not yet been used as an input in another transaction.
+The current state of Bitcoin is the set of all UTXOs.

 Satoshi